 I would challenge you to give me a search term that doesn’t have a local search result.
 Back in the old days, searching for a pizza parlor in California would yield national chains and results from just about anywhere.
 Nowadays, it is completely different.
 If you search for a pizza parlor, your search will yield custom results based on your location and the restaurants closest to you.
 Obviously, the algorithm combines both proximity and traditional rankings/ positioning to get you this result.
 Local search results are now popping up for almost every kind of search on Google – start paying attention and you will notice the 3-pack local search results at the top of most results pages when you perform searches.

-Google My Business: GMB is one of the most important SEO strategies to prioritize.
+Google Business Profiles: GMB is one of the most important SEO strategies to prioritize.
 Working directly on your GMB listing will boost your rankings and make you more apparent on results pages – from making it onto the local 3-pack results, to the business listing information on the right hand side of the desktop screen, to all of the additional listing information that Google will allow you to publish.
 Take advantage of all of the GMB features to ensure best possible rankings.

 Google Reviews: It isn’t only potential customers that are paying attention to your star rating on Google, but Google as well of course!
 Take advantage of Google’s review feature to get good things said about yourself and have Google place you above competitors with lower rankings.
 You also need to be responding to reviews and saying your response in the right way (see related topic here).
 All of these elements not only serve for reputation management, but also for rankings, as Google values the opinions of its users and is heavily influenced by your ratings and the comments left about you.